Places in Harry Potter: Durmstrang

 The Durmstrang Institute for Magical Learning is a school that makes its first appearance in Goblet of Fire.
 Like Beauxbatons, Durmstrang sends a delegation of students to Hogwarts for the Triwizard Tournament.
 According to the Wizarding World website, Durmstrang is located in the "far Northern reaches of Europe".
 The school's headmaster is the former Death Eater Igor Karkaroff, and the novel reveals that Durmstrang students are instructed in the Dark Arts.
 Durmstrang is portrayed as an all-boys school in the film adaptation of Goblet of Fire, but is depicted as co-educational in the novel.
 In Deathly Hallows, it is revealed that the Dark wizard Gellert Grindelwald attended Durmstrang.

 Several writers have commented on the depiction of the Durmstrang students.
-The British journalist Julia Eccleshare has claimed that the Durmstrang delegation is depicted as dishonest and untrustworthy.
+The British journalist Julia Eccleshare asserts that the Durmstrang delegation is depicted as dishonest and untrustworthy.
 Marek Oziewicz called Durmstrang a "medley of scary stereotypes" of Eastern Europe.
 Christina Flotmann wrote that the first appearance of the Durmstrang delegation links the school with "sinister literary tropes such as the Flying Dutchman."
 She also suggested that the name Durmstrang sounds dark and threatening.
 The name of the school is likely a play on the German phrase Sturm und Drang, meaning storm and stress.
-(Note: Attributed to multiple references:
+(Note: Attributed to multiple references:)